literatecomputing/docker-compose-discourse/README.md

 No warranty is expressed or implied.

-Though anyone is welcome to open an issue, this project will get very little free support. if you need help and have a budget, please let me know.
+Though anyone is welcome to open an issue, this project will get very little free support. if you need help and have a budget, please contact me.

 This is a work in progress designed to attract businesses who would like help in launching and managing Discourse using their preferred environments and toolsets.
-If you need help or a custom image, let me know.
+If you need help with a particular environment or a custom image, we can make that happen.

 ## nginx-proxy